What are eye drops used for?

 - Light sensitivity

-Your eye doctor will prescribe antibiotic eye drops to eliminate the bacteria that has caused the infection.
+An eye doctor near you will prescribe antibiotic eye drops to eliminate the bacteria that has caused the infection.
 Your symptoms should disappear in about three days after beginning treatment.

 Eye drops for red eyes